Why microcontrollers matter for

 Analysis of deterministic execution characteristics and their value for safety-critical autonomous applications.

 Autonomy is a closed-loop control problem.
-Perception and planning are only valuable if they feed actions in time.
-In many real systems, the dominant requirement is not throughput (operations per second) but determinism: a bounded worst-case response time with controlled jitter.
-This is where microcontrollers are structurally advantaged.
+Perception and planning only matter if they feed actions in time.
+In most real systems, the dominant requirement isn't throughput (operations per second) but determinism: bounded worst-case response time with controlled jitter.
+Microcontrollers have a structural advantage here.

 Three terms are often conflated:

-A GPU-class system can deliver enormous throughput and impressive average latency, but still have tail-latency stalls caused by OS scheduling, background services, memory pressure, I/O contention, garbage collection in user-space runtimes, thermal throttling, or driver-level blocking.
-Real-time Linux configurations mitigate some of this, but the complexity of the stack makes rigorous worst-case timing analysis difficult and expensive.
+A GPU-class system can deliver huge throughput and impressive average latency but still have tail-latency stalls from OS scheduling, background services, memory pressure, I/O contention, garbage collection in user runtimes, thermal throttling, or driver blocking.
+Real-time Linux helps, but the stack complexity makes rigorous worst-case timing analysis difficult and expensive.

-Microcontrollers and small RTOS systems, when designed correctly, offer tighter control over interrupt handling, task priorities, memory allocation, and timing.
-They encourage static allocation, bounded loops, and explicit scheduling.
-This maps directly to safety cases in domains where standards and auditors care about predictable behavior and fault containment (for example, concepts found in ISO 26262 for automotive functional safety and DO-178C for airborne software).
-The details differ by domain, but the architectural point is consistent: smaller stacks are easier to analyze, test, and certify.
+Well-designed MCUs and small RTOS systems give tighter control over interrupt handling, task priorities, memory allocation, and timing.
+They push you toward static allocation, bounded loops, and explicit scheduling.
+That directly supports safety cases in domains where standards and auditors demand predictable behavior and fault containment (ISO 26262 for automotive, DO-178C for airborne).
+Details vary by domain, but the principle is consistent: smaller stacks are easier to analyze, test, and certify.

-Failure handling is the other side of determinism.
-In safety-relevant autonomy, the question is not “Does inference run fast?” but “What happens when it doesn’t?”
-Microcontroller-centric designs often implement layered containment:
+Failure handling is the flip side of determinism.
+In safety-relevant autonomy, the question isn’t “Does inference run fast?”
+It’s “What happens when it doesn’t?”
+MCU-centric designs typically implement layered containment:

-The practical outcome is that MCU-first autonomy often delivers better real-world safety than a “faster” compute stack, because safety is dominated by predictable control timing and bounded failure modes.
-High TOPS does not substitute for microsecond-level timing guarantees when the platform must stay stable under vibration, thermal stress, EMI, and imperfect power.
+The practical result: MCU-first autonomy often delivers better real-world safety than a “faster” compute stack because safety is driven by predictable control timing and bounded failure modes.
+High TOPS can't substitute for microsecond-level timing guarantees when a platform must stay stable under vibration, thermal stress, EMI, and imperfect power.

 Why GPU-class compute breaks the cost structure: tens of watts of compute demand larger batteries and heatsinking, which cascade into larger frames and reduced payload margin.
 In high volume, the compute module is also a direct BOM multiplier and a yield risk due to dense packages and high-speed routing.